Kanekicn/github-trending/README.md

 ## Html

+* 【2025-05-15】[thewickedkarma / blackeye-im](https://github.com/thewickedkarma/blackeye-im) - This project is now discontinued.
+Kindly use other working alternatives.
 * 【2025-05-10】[NightProxy / Space](https://github.com/NightProxy/Space) - Space is a modern, and clean web proxy with many games, apps and features.
 * 【2025-05-07】[Blobby-Boi / ExtPrint3r](https://github.com/Blobby-Boi/ExtPrint3r) - An exploit that allows ChromeOS users to kill extensions by printing iframes.
 The successor to ExtHang3r.
 * 【2025-05-03】[EltonChou / TwitterMediaHarvest](https://github.com/EltonChou/TwitterMediaHarvest) - Download twitter media with only one-click.